 Oceanides Luxury Apartments

 If you are looking for luxury combined with beautiful gardens and a pool, look no further.
-Oceanides Luxury Apartments are a short drive out of Sitia but are still within convenient walking distance of the beach.
-The friendly owner will help you make the most of your time in Sitia and everyone who stays there loves it.
+Oceanides Luxury Apartments are a short drive out of town but are still within convenient walking distance of the beach.
+The friendly owner will help you make the most of your time in eastern Crete and everyone who stays there loves it.

 Sitia Beach City Resort and Spa

-The Sitia Beach City Resort and Spa is well named as it is only a 2-minute walk to Sitia Beach.
+The Sitia Beach City Resort and Spa is well named as it is only a 2-minute walk to the beach.
 So, if you want to spend some quality time at the beach then this is the hotel for you.